 We have already created new project till now.
 However, visit our post on creating new project if you have not created yet.

-You can see created project in different modes.
+There are many modes in which you can see created project.
+You can see created project in any mode.
 These modes are available at left-top corner.

 Whenever a new project is created, it’s default view is shown in Android Mode.
 In Android Mode, you will see only app module related things.
 Since we are going to see the folder structure, we need to change this mode to Project.
 It will show maximum details about the project.
 You just need to select Project mode from the dropdown menus.